acfive/CMPSC463-Project1/README.md

 # CMPSC463-Project1

 Project Goals:
-The goals of this project include the finding the most efficient sorting algoirthm as well as finding the perfect hybrid algorithm for sorting at peak efficiency.
+The goals of this project include finding the most efficient sorting algorithm as well as finding the perfect hybrid algorithm for sorting at peak efficiency.
 These goals were achieved by documenting the performance of the base merge sort and insertion sort function as well as a hybrid sort containing both insertion and merge sort.
-The purpose of the hybrid function is to take advantage of merge sort's speed when dealing with large data sets as well as insertion sort's speed when dealing with smaller data sets.
+The purpose of the hybrid function is to take advantage of the merge sort's speed when dealing with large data sets as well as the insertion sort's speed when dealing with smaller data sets.
 This was done using a threshold which can be edited to insertion/merge sort when a specific number of elements is left in an array.

 ***Testing***